AP6YC/ScientificTypesAliases.jl/CODE_OF_CONDUCT.md

 # Code of Conduct

-The `OptimalEstimation.jl` package adopts the [Berlin Code of Conduct](https://berlincodeofconduct.org/).
+The `ScientificTypesAliases.jl` package adopts the [Berlin Code of Conduct](https://berlincodeofconduct.org/).

 ---